jjweber/scss-gulp-project-template/README.md

 # scss-gulp-project-template

 ## This is a template for future projects.
+The project is setup with npm, node.js, and gulp.js.
+Gulp is also setup to use sass, browser-sync, postcss and autoprefixer.

 ## To use:
  * clone and run npm init to create a package.json file.